InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 <!-- .element: class="fragment" data-fragment-index="2" -->

 note:
-Some of our large tests require mysql database to be running.
+But what if our tests reguire MySQL to be running.
+We have integration tests that do test the data layer.

 ---

 ```makefile
 mysql-test: